How to Outsource Software Development: 10 Simple Steps

 Does the agency have in-depth knowledge of the Software Development Life Cycle (SDLC) process?

 What software development methodologies are they prepared to use based on your requirements?
-Are they open to using Agile, Waterfall, or some other methodology based on your current processes (if you’ve already got an internal team in place) or based on your preferences?
+Are they open to using Agile, Waterfall, or other methods based on your current processes (if you already have an internal team) or your preferences?

-Does the company have experience with executing Continuous Integration/Continuous Deliver (CI/CD) pipelines?
-Have they executed projects using the DevOps model in the past?
+Does the company have experience executing Continuous Integration/Continuous Delivery (CI/CD) pipelines?
+Have they completed projects using the DevOps model in the past?

 What is the company’s collective level of English proficiency?
-This is more important than you might imagine because software development requires nuanced discussions about strategy, planning, design, usability, and more.
+This is more important than you might imagine because software development requires nuanced discussions about the process, planning, design, usability, and more.

 Will a company on the other side of the world match your work hours if you need them to?
-Sometimes you may not want this (for example, we worked with one company that had us perform QA testing while their in-house developers slept).
-That said, if your outsourcing partner is willing to adapt to your work hours, should you require it, that’s a huge plus and it speaks to their dedication.
+Sometimes, you may want something else (for example, we worked with one company that had us perform QA testing while their in-house developers slept).
+That said, if your outsourcing partner is willing to adapt to your work hours, should you require it, that’s a huge plus and speaks to their dedication.

 Has the company developed software for an industry similar to yours?